 Two major alliances formed the basis of polarization during World War II.
 The war ended in a clear victory of the Allied Powers.
 The chief nations that made up the Allies are Great Britain, the Soviet Union, the United States, and China.
-France was also an important Allied Nation but remained under Axis occupation between 1940 and 1944.
-The major Axis nations – Germany, Italy, and Japan were also bound by strategic alliances such as the Anti-Comintern Pact and the Molotov–Ribbentrop Pact (Nazi-Soviet Pact).
-The Axis powers were also supported by a number of client states.
+France was also a significant Allied Nation but remained under Axis occupation between 1940 and 1944.
+The major Axis nations – Germany, Italy, and Japan were bound by strategic alliances such as the Anti-Comintern Pact and the Molotov–Ribbentrop Pact (Nazi-Soviet Pact).
+Several client states also supported the Axis powers.

-The Allied nations, generally refers to all those who signed the Declaration of the United Nations during the World War II.
-The first countries to sign the declaration on January 1, 1942 were –
+The Allied nations generally refer to all those who signed the Declaration of the United Nations during World War II.
+The first countries to sign the declaration on January 1, 1942, were –

 • Costa Rica